smitmartijn/networkinsight-cookbook/manuscript/ch-5-public-cloud.md

 {caption: "AWS Network topology between two VMs in different VPCs"}
 ![](images/image45.png)

 We can also monitor these logical network components separately, and for example, monitor the connection from the EC2 instance to the subnet or routing table.
-Using routing algorithms, Network Insight constructs these topologies on demand, whenever you request a path, by searching for path from AWS EC2 xxx to AWS EC2 yyy.
+Using routing algorithms, Network Insight constructs these topologies on demand, whenever you request a path, by searching for *path from AWS EC2 xxx to AWS EC2 yyy*.

 You can request paths between EC2 instances, or between an EC2 instance and a vSphere VM that's either hosted on-premises or in VMware Cloud on AWS.